Phobias: A Plague or Mutations of the Basic Instinct?

 Phobia is Greek and means to be afraid of something.
 In the non-Greek world, it is mainly used in psychological terms, signifying severe fear as in: terrified and: neurotic and: in need of professional treatment.
 Those in the grip of a veritable phobia are panic-stricken and paralyzed when it comes to tackling certain situations.
 Phobias are relics of our evolutionary past and were quite useful back then.
 Should a ferocious sabre-toothed tiger – teeth bared – spring up inadvertently from the undergrowth with an intimidating roar, the primitive brain would switch to red-alert and reliably signal to the short-legged homo erectus: RUN as fast as you can!
 It was a matter of survival, and the same basic instinct takes control over us in perilous situations until this day.

-Instead of easing up after a couple of hundred thousand years, a meanwhile motley variety of phobias seems to bloom into an ever more colourful, mind-boggling kaleidoscope.
+Instead of easing up a couple of hundred thousand years ahead, a meanwhile motley variety of phobias seems to bloom into an ever more colourful, mind-boggling kaleidoscope.
 It remains to be clarified, if the latest creations can still be justified – or excused? – as being ‘in the genes’.

-Fears of fire (Pyrophobia), flying (Aviophobia), heights (Acrophobia), the dark (Achluophobia), of sharks (Galeophobia) or of failure (Atychiphobia) are presumably shared by a majority of humans, even by those equipped with an otherwise relaxed frame of mind.
+Fears of fire (Pyrophobia), flying (Aviophobia), heights (Acrophobia), the dark (Achluophobia), of sharks (Galeophobia) or of failure (Atychiphobia) are presumably shared by a majority of humans, even by those equipped with an otherwise relaxed mindframe.
 Which also accounts for stygiophobic persons, who dread being stir-fried in hell.

 Today, people seem to suffer from all kinds of irrational anxieties – too often readily dubbed phobias.
 Perhaps they are just regular frights thriving in a complicated world hard to cope with?